 Make sure that you take care to reduce unnecessary stress.

 Treat yourself to stress-busting self-care such as relaxing baths, massages, or pedicures!

 12. Drink Lots of Water

 Stay hydrated and help your immune system by flushing out toxins.
 Plenty of pure, filtered water helps your body’s natural detoxification processes.

 Trust your “mommy gut” and follow your “mama bear” instincts.
-It is a real thing and deep down, you know what’s best for your baby and your family.
-Trust that!
+It is a real thing and deep down, YOU know what’s best for your baby and your family.

-Do you have any other ideas for how to keep your newborn healthy during cold and flu season?
-Please share them in the comments.
-I’d love to hear from you!
+How do you plan to keep your newborn healthy and prevent a newborn cold this cold and flu season?
+Please share in the comments!